j2h30728/dam-blog/__posts/tow-forms-of-pre-rendering.md

 ---
+categories:
+  - Development
+  - test
+date: "2020-01-02"
+slug: tow-forms-of-pre-rendering
+description: 설명을 적는 곳입니다
+tags:
+  - test
 title: "When to Use Static Generation v.s.
 Server-side Rendering"
-date: "2020-01-02"
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.